6308 Monona dr., Monona, WI 53716

 You will find many ways on the internet, on "how to" take care of this animal.
 This care sheet is showing the way we found works best for us from our many years of experience of breeding and caring for this species.

 Young blood pythons can be shy and are not fond of large open spaces.
+While not true underground reptiles, they do like to hide under leaf litter and other loose debris.
+Their natural coloring is wonderful camouflage.
 You can start babies in enclosures as small as 10 gallons.
 At around 6 months, increase the size.
 There are several kinds of enclosures that work for blood pythons, e.g., glass aquariums and any of the commercially available plastic-type reptile cages.
 At 6 months, step up to an enclosure that is at least 30" x 12" inches (like Zilla critter cage 20 Long) or go to the adult enclosure size.
 Adults up to 4 feet do well in a tank at least 36" x 18" (Exo Terra Large, or Zilla 40 gal).
 If your blood is bigger than 4 feet, you will want an enclosure that is wider or longer than the 36", like a 4' x 2' tank Zoo Med low boy for example.
 A 4 foot thick blood python needs more space than a 4 foot thinner species, like a corn snake.

 If you use a glass tank, provide a humid hide--that is, a hide that has some damp moss in it for extra humidity.
 A shy blood python will feel more secure if there is a hide for it on the cool and the warm sides of the enclosure.
 An adult may only need a hide on the warm side.
 They are also ambush predators.
 This means that they like to hide and then leap out and grab their prey.
 Consequently, babies usually appreciate a little extra depth in the substrate so they can hide in it if they choose.